hayden1126/wordle-solver/README.md

 ## Program Guide

-First type in 1 to 2 words into the Wordle page on https://www.nytimes.com/games/wordle/index.html .
+- First, type in 1 to 2 words into the Wordle page on https://www.nytimes.com/games/wordle/index.html .
   Example:
 ![image](https://user-images.githubusercontent.com/90701608/212551008-38d7278e-f04d-4720-9355-5d118fe26fe6.png)

-Gray letters: The actual word does not contain gray letters Yellow letters: The actual word contains the yellow letter but not at that position Green letters: The actual word contains the green letter at that exact position
+- Gray letters: The actual word does not contain any gray letters.
+- Yellow letters: The actual word contains the yellow letter but not at that character position.
+- Green letters: The actual word contains the green letter at that exact position.

 ### There are 2 main types of input for Wordle Solver
 #### 1. General conditions - what letters are in the actual word or not (ignoring their position)